Ruby came first. JavaScript is here

 false otherwise (disabled, missing endpoint, or network error).

-It will never raise exceptions — any errors are logged to
+It will never raise exceptions.
+Errors are logged to the

 What’s under the hood

-The entire package is ~80 lines of plain JavaScript using only native APIs.
+The package is around 80 lines of plain JavaScript using only native APIs.
 It:

 - adds an